eBPF security observability with Cilium Tetragon

 ### View security events

 After you apply the policy, Tetragon emits an event each time a matching syscall occurs.
-Stream Tetragon audits and alerts in real time:
+Tetragon runs on every Node, so read events from the Tetragon Pod on the same Node as the monitored workload.

 ```bash theme={"system"}